replicatedhq/help-center/content/docs/native/packaging-an-application/custom-preflight-checks.md

   replicated_version: ">=2.3.0 <2.4.1"
 ```

 {{< version version="2.3.0" >}} The application level `host_requirements` key can be used to automatically upgrade Replicated.
-This feature can be enabled by specifying a version range in the the `replicated_version` key.
+This feature can be enabled by specifying a version range in the `replicated_version` key.
 Version range syntax is similar to that used by [npm](https://docs.npmjs.com/misc/semver).
 Versions that don't support this feature will simply ignore the value.
 This key is also ignored by the pre-flight checks.

 It is possible to override all properties (except docker version) of the root `host_requirements` on a per-component basis.
 On distributed installs, the component host requirements will only apply to nodes tagged for that component.